 Having a paper map of your area and a compass can be invaluable.
 If you don’t know very well your surroundings and you need to find an alternative route, a map will be very useful.
 Everyone will try to get out of the city and you need to plan for detours and avoid bottlenecks.
 A map is much more reliable than a smartphone or a GPS system as these devices might not work in an emergency.

-Cash money are a universal language and they don’t need to communicate with the power grid.
-Pack small denominations in a variety of places so as to never reveal all your money at once.
+Cash is a universal language and they don’t need to communicate with the power grid.
+Pack small denominations in a variety of places to never reveal all your money at once.
 You never know when you need to use it to get out of a sticky situation and it’s better to have it in your get home bag.

 There are entire books on the uses of paracords and it is an essential item for every get home bag.
 You can do whatever you think of with a paracord and it’s better to have one during a time of crisis.
 Get a paracord that provides the most for your buck and learn how to use it.